snehachheda963/nlp-knowledge-repository/research-insights/research-and-industry.md

 ## Industrial Applications

-### 1. Google Search and Google Translate
+### 1. IndicBERT/MuRIL Adoption in Vernacular Digital Banking
-Google has integrated transformer-based language understanding (originating from its BERT research) directly into Search to better interpret the intent behind natural language queries, rather than relying purely on keyword matching.
-A similar shift has occurred in Google Translate, which moved from older statistical translation methods to neural, transformer-based translation for significantly more fluent and context-aware results.
+Several Indian banks and fintech platforms have begun piloting transformer-based multilingual models like IndicBERT and MuRIL to power vernacular digital banking — letting customers file complaints, check balances, or ask questions in Hindi, Marathi, or other regional languages instead of English.
+This directly supports the RBI's broader push for trilingual banking communication, since these models can interpret the intent behind a query rather than relying on rigid keyword matching, and can be fine-tuned specifically on grievance and complaint text rather than general-purpose web text.

 ### 2. Customer Support Chatbots in Banking and E-commerce
 Many Indian banks and e-commerce platforms now deploy NLP-powered chatbots to handle customer queries, complaints, and transactions in multiple languages.
 These systems rely on the exact Week 1 pipeline covered in this repository: tokenization and normalization of user input, followed by feature representation, to correctly interpret intent regardless of how a customer phrases their request.